 CIAF is Australia’s premier Indigenous art fair featuring the fashion, art, dance and theatrical works of Queensland Indigenous artists.

-Local marketplace held regularly at Barangaroo and Bare Island, featuring artworks and artisan products from Indigenous creators.
+Local marketplace held regularly at Barangaroo and Bare Island, featuring artworks and artisan products from Aboriginal creators.

 Wandering around your local area, look out for street art, hidden creative events or artistic lane-way installations – you might stumble upon transformed spaces much like Jason Wing’s beautiful illuminated painted laneway artwork, In Between Two Worlds (2013).
 If you’re in Haymarket, Sydney, why not seek it out?